RGF-team/rgf/python-package/Readme.rst

 ::

-    cd rgf/include/rgf/build
+    cd rgf/python-package/include/rgf/build
     cmake ../
     cmake --build . --config Release

 FastRGF Compilation
 '''''''''''''''''''

 Note that compilation only with g++-5 and newer versions is possible.
-Other compilers are unsupported and older versions are produces corrupted files.
+Other compilers are unsupported and older versions produce corrupted files.

 Windows
 ~~~~~~~